palewire/cpi/README.md

 ## Updating the CPI

-Since the BLS routinely updates the CPI with the new values, this library must periodically download the latest data to ensure calls to `inflate` that do not specify a year return current values.
+Since the BLS routinely releases new CPI new values, this library must periodically download the latest data.
 This library *does not* do this automatically.
 You must update the BLS dataset stored alongside the code yourself by running the following method:

 ```python
 >>> cpi.update()